mechaHarry/eq_harry/README.md

 Disclaimer: The settings are adjusted to fit how my ears, ear canals, and HRTF perceive and are affected by the headphones; this can be different from person to person, especially tinnitus inducing frequencies or sensitive frequencies.

-[TODO]:
+[*TODO*]

-Edifier P841/H840
+- Edifier P841/H840
-Final Audio e2000
+- Final Audio e2000
-Panasonic RP-HJE120 ErgoFit
+- Panasonic RP-HJE120 ErgoFit
-Apple Earbuds (Second Generation)
+- Apple Earbuds (Second Generation)
-Apple Earpods (3.5mm Jack)
+- Apple Earpods (3.5mm Jack)
-Sennheiser CX2.00
+- Sennheiser CX2.00
-Sennheiser CX1.00
+- Sennheiser CX1.00
-Massdrop x E-MU Purpleheart
+- Massdrop x E-MU Purpleheart
-KZ ZSE
+- KZ ZSE